claudiospizzi/SecurityFever/README.md

 Alternatively, download the latest release from GitHub and install the module manually on your local system:

-* Download the latest release from GitHub as a ZIP file: [GitHub Releases]
+1. Download the latest release from GitHub as a ZIP file: [GitHub Releases]
-* Extract the downloaded module and install it: [Installing a PowerShell Module]
+2. Extract the module and install it: [Installing a PowerShell Module]

 ## Features